abisekdahal/DS-ALGO/README.md

 Adding Algorithm.
-Any one can add,modifiy the content of alorithm if error id there.
+Any one can add,modifiy the content of alorithm if error is there.